Dillwynia prostrata: Description

 Dillwynia prostrata is a prostrate shrub that forms roots along the stems and has hairy stems.
 The leaves are linear to narrow oblong or spatula-shaped, 2–5 mm long and about 0.5 mm wide.
 The flowers are arranged on the ends of branchlets and in leaf axils near the ends of branchlets, singly or in groups of up to four, each flower on a pedicel 1–3 mm long.
 The sepals are 4–5 mm long, the standard petal 7–10 mm long and yellow with red veins near the base.
 The wings are oblong to egg-shaped, shorter than the standard, and the keel is the shortest and dark red.
 Flowering occurs from October to December and the fruit is an oval pod 4–6 mm long and 3–4 mm wide.

 Taxonomy and naming

 Dillwynia prostrata was first formally described in 1939 by William Blakely in The Australian Naturalist.
+The specific epithet (prostrata) means 'prostrate' or 'lying along the ground'.

-Distribution
+Distribution and habitat

-This goodenia grows in heath and woodland on the Southern Tablelands south from Braidwood in New South Wales and in East Gippsland in the far north east of Victoria.
+Matted parrot-pea grows in heath and woodland on the Southern Tablelands south from Braidwood in New South Wales and in East Gippsland in the far north east of Victoria.